Practical Cryptography for Developers

 After we explained in details how the ECDSA signature algorithm works, now let's demonstrate it in practice with code examples.

-In this example, we shall use the pycoin Python package, which implements the ECDSA signature algorithm with the curve secp256k1 (used in the Bitcoin cryptography), as well as many other functionalities related to the Bitcoin blockchain:
+In this example, we shall use the Python package, which implements the ECDSA signature algorithm with the curve secp256k1 (used in the Bitcoin cryptography), as well as many other functionalities related to the Bitcoin blockchain:

 pip install pycoin